 A few years ago I found a stack of pages from an old French archeology book, with many objects meticulously cut out of them by an unknown person.
 I have been rearranging and photographing these pages ever since, each time assembling a new combination of layered pages to create a new image.

 In addition to photography I also make porcelain sculptures, and the images in these pages are part of the visual research and inspiration for my sculpture, linking the two practices.

 I print my photographs much larger than the original pages, revealing the materiality of the cut and torn paper.
 They appear to be in black-and-white or sepia tones at first glance, but a longer look reveals the subtleties of the slightly yellowing paper or the bluish shadows the pages cast on one another.

 "Holes with Shadows", 2020, archival inkjet print on satin paper, 27" x 19"

-Installation views at "Science Fictions", curated by Nicole Kaack at Crush Curatorial gallery, NY, NY:
+Installation views at "Science Fictions", a two-person show with Brittany Nelson, curated by Nicole Kaack at Crush Curatorial gallery, NY, NY: